Theoretical investigations of tetrameric magnetic molecules for sub-kelvin cooling: Results

 \section{Results}

-In the following we discuss four typical motives as they appear in molecular compounds.
+In the following, we consider four different typical spin systems as listed in table~\xref{tetracaloric-t-1}, a tetrahedron, a butterfly system, a linear chain, and a square.
+We allow two different exchange interactions in our search for advantageous coupling schemes.
 We show isothermal entropy changes in the parameter space of $J_1$ and $J_2$ for the spin quantum number $s=3/2$ for a field sweep from $B=7$~T down to $B=0$.
 The Heisenberg limit is denoted as $d=\infty$, i.e., for zero dipolar interaction.
-In order to account for dipolar influence we picked some reasonable (but not too large) distances.
-It is clear that the parameter space of such an investigation is practically limitless since one could vary the spin quantum numbers, introduce more exchange constants, and vary the distances that are important for the dipolar interaction in a much larger range.

-Here we focus on central and typical results, the reader is invited to have a look at the wealth of simulation results presented in the Ph.D. thesis \cite{Westerbeck:Diss25}.
+In order to account for dipolar influence we pick some reasonable (but not too large) distances.
+It is clear that the parameter space of such an investigation is practically limitless since one could also vary the spin quantum numbers, introduce more exchange constants, and vary the distances that are important for the dipolar interaction in a much larger range.
+Here we focus on central and typical results, see also \cite{Westerbeck:Diss25}.

-For the discussion of the isothermal entropy change we picked two temperatures, $T=10$~K and $T=0.1$~K, again more in \cite{Westerbeck:Diss25}.
-The behavior at $T=0.1$~K without dipolar interactions is then contrasted with the behavior including dipolar interactions.
+For the discussion of the isothermal entropy change we picked two temperatures, $T=10$~K and $T=0.1$~K. The behavior at $T=0.1$~K without dipolar interactions is then contrasted with the behavior including dipolar interactions.
 At $T=10$~K the dipolar interaction has practically no effect.

 At $T=0.1$~K the dipolar interaction has got an important effect.
 Without dipolar interaction the largest isothermal entropy change is typically achieved for non-interacting spins.
 This is unrealistic since at small enough temperatures the effect of dipolar interactions will not only be visible, it will be unavoidable.
 In molecular magnetism this typically happens below 1~K. Therefore, when discussing sub-kelvin cooling the dipolar interaction has to be taken into account.